sajan-gohil/leads-personified/database_schema_mods.md

 - **company_name** (`String`, nullable): Stores the company name for the lead, extracted from the data JSON (using 'Company' or similar key).

 - **display_order** (`Integer`, nullable): Stores the persistent display order of the lead within a workorder for reranking.

+- **status** (`String`, nullable): Stores the current status of the lead (unchecked, converted, failed, in-progress).
+Used for tracking lead processing state and enabling reranking based on user feedback.